 - Letter of recommendation from the head of department of the current training centre or a previously undertaken academic training can be an advantage

 - Confirmation of resident status, signed by the Head of Department

-For further information and a list of available training centres for Cardiac Imaging, please visit the ESOR website .
+For further information and a list of available training centres for Cardiovascular Imaging, please visit the ESOR website.